Yes, red light therapy is good for the eyes. But are there any precautions to take such as wearing goggles?

 Macular degeneration and eyesight studies successfully used 630 nm, 780 nm, 810 nm and 830 nm as well.
 Understand that LEDs output multiple wavelengths in a range.
 A 630 nm light gives you 620 nm to 640 nm, give or take a few billionths of a meter.

-Most importantly, the eyesight study used an intensity of 50 mW/cm^2, which is a low dose which we perceive as “dim.”
+Most importantly, the eyesight study used an intensity of 50 mW/cm^2, which is a low dose that we perceive as “dim.”

 Okay, that’s sort of a duh, but I would loathe to think that anyone would harm themselves with bright light in any way.